 "Highly experienced in bankruptcy, insolvency and restructuring matters, with particular expertise in representing creditors' committees." -- Chambers USA 2015

-Michael H. Reed is of counsel in the Philadelphia office of Pepper Hamilton LLP.
+Michael H. Reed is special counsel in the Philadelphia office of Pepper Hamilton LLP.
 He is a member of the firm’s Corporate Restructuring and Bankruptcy Practice Group and concentrates his practice in the field of bankruptcy and insolvency law.
 He is a fellow of the American College of Bankruptcy and a member of the American Law Institute.

 Mr. Reed is a past president of the Pennsylvania Bar Association (PBA) and was the first person of color to lead the PBA.
 He previously served as chairman of the House of Delegates of the PBA and as a member of the association’s board of governors.